MaazMakrod/Earthquake-Bot-Site/README.md

 ## Designing the Site

 To design the site, we used Figma which allowed us to create a wireframe.
 This can be viewed [here](https://www.figma.com/proto/86AVEikWSaby4ix96R1hBW/QuakeBot-Website?page-id=0%3A1&node-id=1%3A2&viewport=584%2C-58%2C0.7111635804176331&scaling=min-zoom).
-This site is meant to market our bot and is what we would have liked our site to look like if we had more time to work on the project.
+This site is meant to market our bot and the prototype is what we would have liked our site to look like if we had more time to work on the project.
 Nonetheless, we had a lot of fun!

 ## Wireframe Demo
 <p>&nbsp;</p>